University Policy 2001

 5. Responders should provide a phone number and/or email address for follow-up questions.

-6. Any media inquiries that involve information about specific employees or students should be directed to the Office of Strategic Communication and Marketing.
+6. Any media inquiries that involve information about specific employees or students should be directed to the Division of University Communications.

 Applicable records must be retained and then destroyed in accordance with the Commonwealth's Records Retention Schedules.